brittanygrebnova/brittanygrebnova.github.io/_posts/2019-07-01-how-im-maintaining-positivity-while-job-searching.markdown

   });
 });

-// utilize passport's GoogleStrategy to get the user's google account info and set our mongoDB user's googleId to that user's google profile id through OAuth and save the user passport.use( new GoogleStrategy(
+// utilize passport's GoogleStrategy to get the user's google account
+// info and set our mongoDB user's googleId to that user's google profile
+// id through OAuth, then save the user passport.use( new GoogleStrategy(